 When duplicate insurance plans exist in Dentrix, neither record is being properly updated with payment table and coverage table data, so the plans will have inconsistent estimate information.

 To clean up duplicate insurance plans, run the Insurance Carrier List to find duplicate plans, then use the Insurance Maintenance utility to join duplicate plans and purge the plans you don’t need.
-For step-by-step instructions, see the Deleting Duplicate Insurance Carriers topic in the Dentrix Help.
+For step-by-step instructions, see the Deleting Duplicate Insurance Carriers topic in Dentrix Help.

 Cleaning Up Duplicate Employers